Call Me by Your Name (film): Music

-Guadagnino selected the music for Call Me by Your Name himself.
+Guadagnino chose the music for Call Me by Your Name himself.
 He wanted to find an "emotional narrator to the film" through music, in a "less heavy, less present, and more enveloping" way than voice and text.
-The films Barry Lyndon (1975), The Magnificent Ambersons (1942), and The Age of Innocence (1993) inspired him.
+Barry Lyndon (1975), The Magnificent Ambersons (1942), and The Age of Innocence (1993) inspired him.
 Guadagnino wanted the film's music to be connected to Elio, a young pianist who enjoys transcribing and adapting piano pieces and uses music to deepen his relationship with Oliver.
 Music is used in the film to reflect the period setting, the characters' family life and their level of education, and "the kind of canon they would be a part of".
-Guadagnino also researched which pop songs had been played frequently on local radio stations that summer.
+Guadagnino also researched which pop songs played frequently on local radio stations that summer.

 Impressed by the lyricism of American songwriter Sufjan Stevens, Guadagnino asked him to record an original song for Call Me by Your Name and to narrate the film from the perspective of Elio at an older age.
 Stevens declined the voiceover role but contributed three songs to the soundtrack: "Mystery of Love", "Visions of Gideon", and a remix by Doveman of his song "Futile Devices" from The Age of Adz (2010).
-Stevens was inspired by the film's script, the novel and conversations with Guadagnino about the characters.
+He was inspired by the film's script, the novel, and conversations with Guadagnino about the characters.
 He submitted the songs a few days before filming began.
-Surprised by the result, Guadagnino listened to them on-set with the actors and editor Walter Fasano.
+Surprised by the result, Guadagnino listened to them on set with the actors and editor Walter Fasano.
+Because it had been recorded, Chalamet was able to listen to "Visions of Gideon" on an earpiece while filming the movie's four-minute final shot, a static closeup of his face.
+He said, "Sufjan's song was playing in my ear so I could mirror the structure."
 The project marked the first time Stevens had written songs explicitly for a feature-film soundtrack.
-Next to the music of Stevens, a number of classical music pieces and pop songs of the 1980s are included in the soundtrack.
+Alongside Stevens's songs, several classical pieces and 1980s pop songs are on the soundtrack.

-A soundtrack album was released in digital formats by Madison Gate Records and Sony Classical on November 3, 2017, and in physical formats on November 17, 2017.
-It features songs by: Stevens, The Psychedelic Furs, Franco Battiato, Loredana Bertè, Bandolero, Giorgio Moroder, Joe Esposito, and F. R. David, as well as music by John Adams, Erik Satie, Ryuichi Sakamoto, Bach, and Ravel.
-As of 1 February 2018, the soundtrack has sold 9,000 copies and had 29 million on-demand audio streams of its tracks in the United States, according to Nielsen SoundScan.
+Madison Gate Records and Sony Classical released a soundtrack album in digital formats on November 3, 2017, and in physical formats on November 17.
+It features songs by Stevens, The Psychedelic Furs, Franco Battiato, Loredana Bertè, Bandolero, Giorgio Moroder, Joe Esposito, and F. R. David, as well as music by John Adams, Erik Satie, Ryuichi Sakamoto, Bach, and Ravel.
+As of 1 February 2018, the soundtrack had sold 9,000 copies and had 29 million on-demand audio streams of its tracks in the U.S., according to Nielsen SoundScan.